PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 </table>
 </div>

-- **[Session replays](/session-replay):** Session replays in PostHog, otherwise known as session recording, enable you to capture video recordings of a user experience.
-Additionally, in PostHog, you can view built-in console logs, and network performance.
-These features are especially useful for diagnosing bug reports, or building user empathy.
-Pendo does not offer any session replay feature, forcing users to turn to tools such as HotJar.
+- **[Session replays](/session-replay):** Session replays in PostHog recreate exactly what real users see and how they use your product, and enable you to debug problems using built-in console logs and network performance.

-- **[Feature flags](/feature-flags):** PostHog offers multivariate feature flags which support JSON payloads, enabling you to push real-time changes to a product without needing to redeploy.
+- **[Feature flags](/feature-flags):** PostHog supports multivariate feature flags that support JSON payloads, enabling you to push real-time changes to your product without redeploying.
 Teams can use feature flags to offer different features or UI choices to users, to trigger in-app messages, and more.
-Pendo, on the other hand, does not support any feature flag functionality and users will need to adopt an alternative feature flagging tool.

 - **[A/B testing](/ab-testing):** In PostHog, you can use the experimentation suite to create multivariate tests within your product, such as showing some users a different page layout to others.
 Over time, you can build an understanding of which page performs better, correlate results with other events and deploy a final version.
-You can’t do any of this in Pendo.

 - **[Open source](/product-os):** PostHog is open source.
 You can [view our source code](httpw://github.com/posthog), contribute changes, engage with the team in [our open source community](/slack), [view our roadmap](/roadmap) and create your own [apps](/apps) or features.
 Pendo is not open source and, as a result, you can only suggest new features to the support team.